-The most common type of wall covering in the United States is drywall.
-Drywall is used to cover every room in the house and is very versatile.
+Redgard waterproofing in your bathroom can help prevent problems with drywall.
+Drywall is for covering every room in the house and is very versatile.
 It can be covered with another wall covering or stomped with a unique drywall texture.

-But whenever you decide to use drywall in the kitchen or bathroom, especially when tile will be laid over it, it’s important to keep that drywall dry.
+But whenever you decide to use drywall in the kitchen or bathroom, it’s important to keep that drywall dry.
 A good drywall sealer is just the answer to problems like this.

 While you can get by without using a sealer for your drywall in bathrooms and kitchens, it’s a much better idea to go ahead and seal it.
 You may save a hundred dollars not sealing it but you’ll waste much more in time.